Understanding the MOHO in Occupational Therapy

-This list isn’t all-inclusive but can help you get started, whether you’re working with children or adults:
+This list of MOHO-based assessments isn’t all-inclusive but it can help you get started, whether you’re working with children or adults.

 While the MOHO is a complex and dynamic framework that can seem overwhelming at first, by understanding its layers and intricacies one is able to continue to grow as an occupational therapy practitioner.

 This article was co-written by Josh Albarado, OTR/L and Sarah Stromsdorfer, OTR/L. It was originally published on July, 1, 2020 and updated on February 2, 2022 and December 5, 2022.

 Forsyth, K., Taylor, R., Kramer, J., Prior, S., Rickie, L., Whitehead, J.,…, Melton.
 J. (2014).
 The Model of Human Occupation.
 In Willard & Spackman’s Occupational Therapy (12th Ed), pp 505-524.
 Baltimore: Lippincott, Williams and Wilkins.

 Kielhofner, G. (2002) A Model of Human Occupation: Theory and Application.(3rd Ed).
 Baltimore: Lippincott, Williams and Wilkins.